Appellate Impacts

 No. 24-1757

-Whether the district court properly approved a $125 million class action settlement resolving claims that the federal judiciary overcharged PACER users by using access fees to fund expenses unrelated to PACER operations, and whether incentive awards to class representatives were permissible.
+Whether the district court properly approved a $125 million class action settlement of claims that the federal judiciary overcharged PACER users, including the reasonableness of attorneys' fees and incentive awards to class representatives.

 Favorable to Business